drsanti/seminar/README.md

-# Free Seminars and Workshops

-Click [here](https://github.com/drsanti/shared/tree/master/2020/seminars/README.md) for more details.

----

-# Software Installation (Step-by-step)
+# Software Installation for Workshops (Step-by-step)

 Click a link below to check the step-by-step installation.